naieraamostafa/CareerFusion/README.md

   -	Offer tools for effective planning and oversight, ensuring that each phase of the hiring process, from job posting to onboarding, is completed within the allocated timeframe.
-2. Optimize Job Announcement Strategies: o	Implement features that streamline the creation and distribution of job postings. o	Efficiently search through existing CVs in the database, maximizing the reach and effectiveness of job announcements or by weite post for announcement .
+2. Optimize Job Announcement Strategies:
+  -	Implement features that streamline the creation and distribution of job postings.

+  -	Efficiently search through existing CVs in the database, maximizing the reach and effectiveness of job announcements or by weite post for announcement .
-3. Streamline Interview and Assessment Coordination: o	Provide a comprehensive suite of tools for scheduling and managing different types of interviews (phone, technical, etc.), as well as coordinating assessments or tasks. o	Facilitate seamless communication between HR professionals and candidates, ensuring that all parties are well-informed and prepared for each step of the process.
+3. Streamline Interview and Assessment Coordination:
+  - Provide a comprehensive suite of tools for scheduling and managing different types of interviews (phone, technical, etc.), as well as coordinating assessments or tasks.

+  -	Facilitate seamless communication between HR professionals and candidates, ensuring that all parties are well-informed and prepared for each step of the process.
-4. Facilitate Effective Performance Appraisals: o	Create a framework for conducting meaningful performance appraisals that are structured, objective, and conducive to employee development. o	Include tools for setting clear performance metrics, gathering feedback, and planning future growth objectives, thereby enhancing employee satisfaction and retention.
+4. Facilitate Effective Performance Appraisals:
+  - Create a framework for conducting meaningful performance appraisals that are structured, objective, and conducive to employee development.

+  -	Include tools for setting clear performance metrics, gathering feedback, and planning future growth objectives, thereby enhancing employee satisfaction and retention.

 # Used Technologies In This Project